AgoraIO/Docs-Source/cloud-recording/reference/rest-api/update.md

   - (Default) `false`: Continues the web page recording.
 If the recording has been paused, call the `update` method and set the `onhold` parameter to false to continue the recording.
 If you need to continuously call the `update` method to pause or resume page recording, call it after receiving the last HTTP response of `update`; otherwise the actual result may be inconsistent with your expectation.

+- `url`: (Optional) String.
+Sets the address of the web page to record.

 `rtmpPublishConfig` requires the following parameters:
 - `outputs`：JSON Array.
 Configure as follows:
 - `rtmpUrl`：String.
 The CDN address which you want to push stream to.